 RULE 2090-1 ATTORNEYS - ADMISSION TO PRACTICE

 General Admission.
-Except as provided herein, the District Local Rules govern the admission and appearance of attorneys before the Bankruptcy Court. (www.flnd.uscourts.gov)
+Except as provided herein, the District Local Rules, link available online, govern the admission and appearance of attorneys before the Bankruptcy Court.

 Appearing Pro Hac Vice.
 In order to obtain leave of this Court to appear in a case or an adversary proceeding, the attorney seeking to be admitted pro hac vice must file a motion pursuant to the District Local Rules.
-Such motion must also comply with any other Bankruptcy Court requirements identified at www.flnb.uscourts.gov.
+Such motion must also comply with any other Bankruptcy Court requirements identified online.

 Admission Not Required in Limited Circumstances.
 An attorney who is not admitted to the United States District Court for the Northern District of Florida, but is an active member in good standing of the bar of a Court of general jurisdiction in any state or territory of the United States, may appear on behalf of a creditor in the following instances: